PET scans create images which show where cells are particularly active in the body. It is most commonly used to diagnose cancer.

 If you have epilepsy, PET scanning may be used to assess which part of your brain is affected, and whether you are suitable for certain treatments.
 In Alzheimer's disease, a PET scan can be used to provide a diagnosis of the condition.
 PET scans of the heart can identify if parts of the heart have been scarred or damaged, and if it is working properly.

 How does a PET scan work?

 Before a PET scan is carried out, a radioactive medicine is produced in a machine called a cyclotron.
 The medicine is then 'tagged' to a natural chemical such as glucose, water, or ammonia.
 This makes what is called a radio-tracer.
 Once the radio-tracer is inside the body, it goes to parts of the body that use the chemical it has been tagged to.
-For example, a radioactive drug called fluorodeoxyglucose (FDG) is tagged to glucose to make a radio-tracer.
+For example, a radioactive drug called fluorodeoxyglucose (FDG) is commonly used as a radio-tracer.
+It is a radioactive form of glucose.
 When inside the body it goes to the tissues that use glucose for energy.

 Different levels of positrons are shown as different colours and brightness on a PET image.
 Some parts of the body break down natural chemicals such as glucose quicker than others.
 A PET scan is particularly useful in detecting cancer because most cancers use more glucose than normal tissue.
 Areas of greater intensity, called 'hot spots', show where large amounts of the radio-tracer have built up.
 Less intense areas, or 'cold spots', indicate a smaller concentration of radio-tracer.

 A radiologist is a specialist doctor who has training in interpreting images of the inside of the body.
 A radiologist will look at the images that a PET scan produces, and report the results to the doctor who is treating you.